KauanAg-devs/gmailandLinkedin-bot/README.md

   Make sure that the target person allowed to browse their contacts.
 One can disable that in the profile settings.
   You have to find a person who allowed his / her contacts to be browsed.
 The link to the list of the person's connections must be clickable on their profile.

-  •  Your custom messages set (without greating, the greating is included in the code!):
+  •  Your custom messages set (without greating, the greating is included in the code!).
+Include as many different messages as reasonably possible to minimize LinkedIn automation detection:

   `linkedin-invitation-0.txt`